-Canadian singer Michael Bublé was treated to a very special performance during his recent Belfast show when a young Irish speaker sang the gorgeous song "An Cailín Álainn" for the crowd.
+Canadian singer Michael Bublé was treated to a very special performance during his 2019 Belfast show when a young Irish speaker sang the gorgeous song "An Cailín Álainn" for the crowd.

 Thirteen-year-old Belfast student Síomha Nic Parthaláin-Nic Brádaigh was handed the mic by the famous minstrel and broke into the love song, which translates to "Beautiful Girl."